-Press and hold Shift and tap the automation button or press Read/Write (MPC X, MPC Key 61) to disable program automation.
+Press and hold Shift and tap the automation button to disable program automation.
+Alternatively, press Shift+Read/Write (MPC X, MPC Key 61) or Shift+Automation (MPC Key 37).
 When off, the audio track will ignore automation data.

 Important: If you have already recorded automation and turn it off, the audio track will still use the effect and its parameter values at the point where you turned it off.